nicoleciceron/nicoleciceron.github.io/README.md

  > Hosting your resume in a static website is a very simple and portable process.
 It is always a good idea to host a website because documentations always will always get outdated.
 It gives you the power to fix any inaccuracies and keep all your content up to date instantly while also making sure that your content has also good quality.
 GitHub has now made it very easy for users to host static websites through GitHub pages.
 Using MarkDown, a popular markup language, for formatting your web content along with a site generator such as Jekyll results in a really easy and straighforward process in hosting a static website on GitHub Pages.

- > This tutorial is an exmaple of a basic functional documentation that is memtioned in Andrew Etter's book.

 ## Prerequisites
 For this tutorial, you will need two things:
 1) **a Github account.** If you do not have a GitHub account, you would need to make one by going to this link [https://github.com](https://github.com).
 This tutorial will use the web version of GitHub.